pivotal/docs-tap/scc/gitops-vs-regops.hbs.md

 workload is published to the repository provided under the `gitops_repository` parameter.

-If you use deprecated parameters, kubernetes configuration is committed to the `./config` directory in the repository.
+If you use deprecated parameters, Kubernetes configuration is committed to the `./config` directory in the repository.
 This can lead to collisions if two workloads specify the same repository, or two workloads in different namespaces have the same name and the `gitops.repository_prefix` is set in `tap-values.yaml`.

 If the deprecated values are set and any of the suggested gitops values are set, the deprecated values are ignored.

 #### Examples